 On the following night, June 24, you may choose to shoot in Bodie yet again, when the public may stay in the park until 10 pm, but expect crowds!

 Initial enrollment priority will be given to photographers who sign up for both, June 19 – 22, and the separate Bodie workshop June 23 (5 nights total), then if there’s space left, I may open them up separately:

-We also have a June 17 dual morning interior & night Bodie access sessions for a total of two Bodie nights, one morning interior access plus four nights in the Eastern Sierra:
+Add the June 16 – 18 weekend with night Bodie access sessions for a total of two Bodie nights plus five more days and nights in the Eastern Sierra: